 Flowering Rush Treatment

-The City of Monroe’s Commission on the Environment will be treating the River Raisin to control the spread of Flowering Rush the week of August 28, 2023.
+The City of Monroe’s Commission on the Environment will be treating the River Raisin to control the spread of Flowering Rush on Wednesday, September 18th, with a rain date of Thursday, September 19th, 2024.

 Treatment will consist of the application of an environmentally sensitive herbicide, an invasive aquatic plant species management method approved for use in Wayne and Monroe counties through the Detroit River-Western Lake Erie Cooperative Weed Management Area (CWMA), which was established in 2011.

-Aqua-Weed Control, Inc., a company out of Holly, Michigan, will be treating the length of the River from 3,000 feet west of Cranbrook Boulevard to the dam behind the Water Treatment Plant (Fish Passage #1) and a small portion of the Mason Run Drain adjacent to the River Raisin National Battlefield Education Center.
+Aqua-Weed Control, Inc., a company out of Holly, Michigan, will be treating the length of the River from 3,000 feet west of the City limits to the dam #1 behind the Monroe Water Treatment Plant, at Munson Park, small portions along Mason Run and Jarbo drains, and along the River Raisin Heritage Trail adjacent to I-75.

 Properties in the treatment area will be field noticed prior to the application.